zeek/zeek-agent-framework/README.md

 per the instructions on the [Zeek web site](https://zeek.org/download).

-You will also need to install the Zeek Agent itself, as well as optionally osquery, according to [these instructions](https://github.com/zeek/zeek-agent-framework).
+You will also need to install the Zeek Agent itself, as well as optionally Osquery, according to [these instructions](https://github.com/zeek/zeek-agent-framework).

 # Installation